 Should I Use My 401(k) To Buy A House?

 There are good reasons for not using your 401(k) to buy a house.
 Even if you’re comfortable with the 10% early withdrawal penalty, you will still be incurring long-term consequences by reducing your savings.
-That, in turn, will damage your future growth potential.
+That, in turn, can damage your future growth potential.

-Taking out $10,000 from a $20,000 401(k) account, for instance, leaves you with only $10,000 that will continue accruing interest.
-With a 7% annualized rate of return, that $10,000 could become $54,000 over 25 years – compared to $108,000 had you not withdrawn $10,000.
+Let’s take a look at an example.
+If you take out $10,000 from a $20,000 401(k) account, you’ll only have $10,000 that will continue accruing interest.
+With a 7% annualized rate of return, that $10,000 could become $54,000 over 25 years – compared to $108,000 had you not withdrawn the $10,000.

 Alternatives To Using Your 401(k) To Buy A House